Webhooks

 Content-Type | application/json | The body is always a JSON event object. |

-The body is an event object whose data is a snapshot of the verification session at the moment the event fired:
+The body is an event object whose data.object is a snapshot of the resource at the moment the event fired.
+For verification_session.* events, it is the verification session:

 {